Gwayaboy/DatabaseTesting/README.md

     END;
     ```

-4. let's go through our Assemble or Arrange
+4. let's go through our Assemble or Arrange section

-    - the view_src in test_tsqlt_2 is the database object under test
+    - the ```test_tsqlt_2.dbo.view_src``` is our database object under test.
-    - view_src takes a dependency on test_tsqlt_1.dbo.phys_src which we want to isolate from
+    - that view takes a dependency on ```test_tsqlt_1.dbo.phys_src``` which we want to isolate from
-    - create a fake table of test_tsqlt_1.dbo.phys_src which we then can populate with test data
+    - create a fake table of ```test_tsqlt_1.dbo.phys_src``` which we then can populate with test data

     ```TSQL
     --Assemble
     EXEC test_tsqlt_1.tSQLt.FakeTable @TableName = N'phys_src';

     INSERT INTO test_tsqlt_1.dbo.phys_src (col1, col2)
     VALUES
     (1,N'Some Value' ),
     (2,N'Another Value' );

+    SELECT * INTO #Expected FROM test_tsqlt_1.dbo.phys_src;
     ```

+    - This is good start but we are carrying the **bad practice of hard-coding database names into the tests which can quickly become a maintenance nightmare**
+    - a better practice will be to create [synonyms](https://docs.microsoft.com/en-us/sql/relational-databases/synonyms/synonyms-database-engine?view=sql-server-ver15) to introdyce layer in between dependencies and only test against one database

+    - Now synomyms are not fully supported in tSQLt but an intermediary solution would be generate views in the with stored procedure in the first database that takes a second database name
+    - The stored procedure can loops through all tables in that second database and creates corresponding views in the first database.

 ## Module 2: Running tSQLT within Azure Pipelines